IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/3rd-conference-on-syndrome-e/the-brains-that-pull-the-triggers-program-3rd-conference.md

 ---
 abstract: 'The Brains that pull the Triggers.
 3rd Conference on Syndrome E, Paris IAS, 10-11 May 2017 - Program '
-article_title: The Brains that Pull the Triggers -  3rd Conference - Program
+article_title: The Brains that Pull the Triggers -  3rd Conference on Syndrome E - Program
 authors:
 - firstname: 'Itzhak '
   lastname: 'Fried '